 After working with Capt.
 Miller and the AAFTC Orchestra for five months, and by now a Corporal, Martin was called into Miller's office.
-Miller informed him that he (Miller) had major future plans for the AAFTC Orchestra, perhaps including an overseas assignment, and that Martin was a major part of his plans.
+Miller informed him that he had major plans for the AAFTC Orchestra, possibly including an overseas assignment, and that Martin was a key part of those plans.
 Miller felt that Martin should properly be an officer to fill the role Miller intended for him.
 Therefore, Miller asked Martin if he could recommend him for Officer Candidate School.
-Martin reminded Miller of his recent history and later recalled that Miller said to him "I know all about that.
-Go ahead (to O. C. S.).
+Martin reminded Miller of his recent history and later recalled that Miller said to him, "I know all about that.
+Go ahead to O.C.S.
 I want you."
 Martin went before an officer's selection board, passed the exam and interviews.
-He was informed that the AAF was fully aware of his Navy history and that he was being recommended for O. C. S. regardless.
-He left the AAFTC for Miami Beach, Florida September 13, 1943.
+He was informed that the AAF was fully aware of his Navy history and that he was being recommended for OCS regardless.
+He left the AAFTC for Miami Beach, Florida, on September 13, 1943.
 It appeared that the Army Air Forces were giving Tony Martin the opportunity that the Navy had denied him.
-He would join thousands of men who trained for duty as officers at Miami Beach and studied, exercised and marched to wartime music like "The Army Air Corps."
+He would join thousands of men who trained for duty as officers at Miami Beach, studying, exercising, and marching to wartime music like "The Army Air Corps."